-In 1865 a baby–too large a baby to pass through anyone’s hips–is born to a couple at the crumbling edge of Europe.
-This is the boy who will be known and feared variously as Danilo Lazich, Vuk Hajduk, Daniel, and then Danny Savage.
-By any measure too large, our hero can develop no patience for his determined, dinky fellows.
-The problem remains the same–he is by one means and another continually wearing out his welcome.
+In 1865 a baby–too large a baby to pass through anyone’s hips–is born to a couple at the crumbling edge of Europe where the horror of pending war is already in the air.
+By any measure too large, our hero can develop no patience for his determined, dinky fellows, and so from the Balkan backwater of his birth and his youth as a precocious highwayman, to intrigues at court in Vienna, the problem remains the same–he is by one means and another continually wearing out his welcome.